emilylanereactive/emilylanereactive.github.io/readme.md

 - Mid Level Developer: $60 / coding hours
 - Principal Developer: $110 / hour for livestreamed hours
-- Junior Developer Shadowing: free for you
+- Apprentice Developer Shadowing: free for you

 ### Mid level developer to assist your senior devs